NLM-Reproducibility-Project/May_2019_Epigenome/README.md

 Description from supplement: "To create the dendrogram shown in **Fig. 1c**, we first used the cmdscale command from R to perform multidimensional scaling and compute the first 15 principal components of the CG DMR methylation level matrix.
 The percent variance explained from this multidimensional scaling is  presented in Extended Data Fig. 1c.
 Next, we used the heatmap.2 function in the R package gplots18 with the default distance metric, and  the Ward hierarchical clustering method on these principal components to generate the dendrogram."

+#### Here is the Fig 1c reproduced image using a different workflow

 ![Dendro done different](figures/figure1c.png)

 **Differentially Expressed Genes Dendrogram**